dnmfarrell/berrybrew/doc/Berrybrew API.md

 By default, we also skip over all custom (cloned) instances.
 To have them included, set `custom_exec` to `true` by using `berrybrew options custom_exec true`.

+#### Exit

+    public void Exit(int exitCode)

+        argument:   exitCode
+        value:      Integer, the exit code to return

+Simple wrapper for `Environment.Exit()` which allows for stacktrace information and other customization.

 #### ExportModules

     public void ExportModules()